 UK's clean car goal 'not ambitious enough'

-The government’s ambition to clean up motor vehicles by 2040 is not ambitious enough a leading energy expert says.
+The government’s ambition to clean up motor vehicles by 2040 is not ambitious enough, a leading energy expert says.

 Professor Jim Watson, head of the prestigious UK Energy Research Centre, said the target should be at least five years earlier, as in Scotland.